BitCANN/bitcann-contracts/README.md

 ### Domain

-The Domain contract allows the owner to perform a few operations after they are claimed from [DomainFactory](#domainfactory).
+The Domain contract allows the owner to perform a few operations after [DomainNFTs](#domainnfts) are issued from [DomainFactory](#domainfactory).
 There exists a unique domain contract for each unique domain name.

 There are 3 functions in each Domain Contract:
 - **addRecord**: This allows the owner of the domain to add records.